 - Commercial property

 Care must be taken when constructing a portfolio.
-Exposure to risk can change as conditions alter.
-Regular reviews and monitoring are essential to ensure your investments always accurately reflect your personal situation and financial objectives.
+Risk exposure can change as conditions alter.
+Therefore, regular reviews and monitoring are essential to ensure your investments accurately reflect your situation and financial objectives.

 Charges for International SIPPs

 Most SIPPs include establishment fees and administration fees.
 International SIPPs can be set up for as low as €300, with annual management fees of €400 on average.
 At relatively low cost, mutual funds, shares and other assets can be accessed via offshore life insurance bonds.

 Your SIPP can be transferred into another plan if desired.
 Similarly, different pension schemes, such as Defined Benefit plans, can be transferred into your SIPP.
 If you have lived abroad and hold a QROPS, this can be transferred into a SIPP if and when you return to the UK.